mihai-sysbio/yeast-GEM/.github/CONTRIBUTING.md

 This section is meant for the administrator of this repo.
 The main duties of the administrator are:
 * To make sure conventions and standards in the model are kept.
 * To keep the repository clean and organized, i.e. avoid redundancy in functions and/or data, and keep coherency in naming of files.
+* To manage package dependencies and regularly update them.
 * To help in the reviewing process of external pull requests by assigning reviewers, [labels](https://github.com/SysBioChalmers/yeast-GEM/issues/labels) and [projects](https://github.com/SysBioChalmers/yeast-GEM/projects), if applicable.
 * To keep [issues](https://github.com/SysBioChalmers/yeast-GEM/issues) with the proper labels, and to close them once they are fixed in the `master` branch.
 * In cases of disagreement between contributors, to decide how to resolve the issue.